Drug Evaluation Committee

 In the "Report of the Study Group for Establishing Standard Guidelines for the Use of SMOs" (November 2002) by the Study Group of the Ministry of Health, Labour and Welfare, "services related to the Clinical Trial Review Committee" is listed as a scope of services that can be performed by an SMO.

-If a clinical trial to be conducted at a site is reviewed by a clinical trial review committee established by the Chairperson of the site, an SMO that supports the operation and administrative work of the clinical trial review committee is considered to be subject to notification in the clinical trial plan, etc. On the other hand, if a clinical trial to be conducted at an external site is reviewed by a clinical trial review committee, an SMO that supports the operation and administrative work of the clinical trial review committee is considered to be subject to notification in the clinical trial plan, etc. On the other hand, if the request for review is made to an outside Clinical Trial Review Committee, the SMO is not considered to be subject to notification of the clinical trial plan, etc., because it provides operational support unrelated to the site where the clinical trial is being conducted.
+If the Investigator Site's Clinical Trial Review Committee, established by the Chairperson of the Investigator Site, reviews the appropriateness of the clinical trial, the SMO that supports the operation and administrative work of the Clinical Trial Review Committee is considered to be subject to notification in the Clinical Trial Plan.
+On the other hand, if the request for review is made to an external Investigator Site, the SMO is not considered to be subject to notification of the clinical trial plan, etc., since it provides operational support unrelated to the Investigator Site where the clinical trial is being conducted.

 Reason for revision